HumanSignal/label-studio/docs/source/guide/storage.md

 #### Target storage permissions

-To use this type of storage, you must have PUT permission, and DELETE permission are optional.
+To use this type of storage, you must have PUT permission, and DELETE permission is optional.

 ## Amazon S3